After Henry (book): "Pacific Distances"

-First appeared in partial form in the magazine New West in 1979, and in The New Yorker under the title "Letters from Los Angeles" in 1989.
+First appeared in partial form in the magazine New West in 1979 and in The New Yorker under the title "Letter from Los Angeles" in 1989.

 "Los Angeles Days"

-First appeared in 1988 in The New Yorker under the title "Letters from Los Angeles."
+First appeared in 1988 in The New Yorker under the title "Letter from Los Angeles."

 "Down at City Hall"

-Considers the political longevity of five-term Los Angeles mayor Tom Bradley, focusing on his dealings with real-estate developers and the role of racism and anti-Semitism in his final, successful campaign against a Jewish opponent.First appeared in 1989 in The New Yorker under the title "Letters from Los Angeles."
+Considers the political longevity of five-term Los Angeles mayor Tom Bradley, focusing on his dealings with real-estate developers and the role of racism and anti-Semitism in his final, successful campaign against a Jewish opponent.First appeared in 1989 in The New Yorker under the title "Letter from Los Angeles."

 "L.A.
 Noir"

 Chronicles a murder trial suggesting links between Hollywood and Colombia drug cartels: the wife of a man alleged to have been a high-level dealer was accused of murdering a small-time movie producer.
 The murder was said to have been over anticipated profits from The Cotton Club, and the supposed connection to that movie's producer Robert Evans gave the case a very faint air of celebrity, as did the fact that two accused accomplices in the murder were bodyguards of Larry Flynt.
 Rumors flew that the case would be made into a book or movie.
-Didion notes that everyone involved was motivated by unrealized fantasies, from the criminals who killed for a stake in a flop to prosecutors and reporters hoping that this obscure, sordid crime could itself be turned into a glamorous Hollywood production.First appeared in 1989 in The New Yorker under the title "Letters from Los Angeles."
+Didion notes that everyone involved was motivated by unrealized fantasies, from the criminals who killed for a stake in a flop to prosecutors and reporters hoping that this obscure, sordid crime could itself be turned into a glamorous Hollywood production.First appeared in 1989 in The New Yorker under the title "Letter from Los Angeles."

 "Fire Season"

-Describes southern California's annual season of wildfires, the role of the Santa Ana winds, and the way in which fire is a part of the rhythm of a Californian view of the world.First appeared in 1989 in The New Yorker under the title "Letters from Los Angeles."
+Describes southern California's annual season of wildfires, the role of the Santa Ana winds, and the way in which fire is a part of the rhythm of a Californian view of the world.First appeared in 1989 in The New Yorker under the title "Letter from Los Angeles."

 "Times Mirror Square"

-Reviews the history of the Los Angeles Times newspaper.
+Reviews the history of the Los Angeles Times.

-First appeared in 1990 in The New Yorker under the title "Letters from Los Angeles."
+First appeared in 1990 in The New Yorker under the title "Letter from Los Angeles."